vasudeva-rao/learning-quiz-game-brain-bash/README.md

-# QuizMaster Game Application
+# Brain Bash Game Application

 ## Overview

-QuizMaster is a real-time quiz application built with React, Express, and WebSocket technology.
+Brain Bash is a real-time quiz application built with React, Express, and WebSocket technology.
 It allows users to create and host quiz games, join games using room codes, and compete in real-time trivia sessions.
 The application features a modern UI with Tailwind CSS and shadcn/ui components, providing an engaging quiz experience similar to popular quiz platforms.

 ## System Architecture